grycap/osidle/README.md

 * --database: the database file to use (Default: /var/lib/osidled/osidled.db)
 * --minimize: remove the unneeded data from the entries in the database

+## Evaluation of idle resources

+Evaluating whether a VM is idle or not is a complex task from the sysadmin's point of view.
+The only one that knows if the VM is used is the user that is using it.
+But the sysadmin needs to know if the VM is idle or not to manage the resources better.

+> This section pretends not to be a complete guide to evaluating idle resources.
+It is just a description of how it is done in `osidle`.

+`osidle` obtains the information from the data provided by the hypervisor: the accumulated disk, cpu and nic usage of the VM from the last time that it was powered on.
+To be able to analyze the variations of the usage of the VM, the hypervisor is asked about the resources consumed by each VM, at different times (each 600 seconds by default).
+Then, the data is linearized by subtracting the previous value from the current one.
+And this is how `osidle` knows about the fluctuations in the usage of the resources in the time.

+### Evaluating the CPU
+Evaluating the CPU may be somehow easy, because it is easy to obtain the percentage of used CPU.
+Then if we consider a residual amount of CPU dedicated to the processes of the OS, we may estimate the percentage of CPU actually used by the VM.

+But this may not be enough by itself, because most VMs have multiple cores and so, the usage of the CPU tend to be very low for most use cases.
+As an example, consider python applications, which are mostly sequential.
+A fully used VM will use less than 200% of the CPU (while having 800% available for a 8-core VM).
+That would mean that the VM is used at less than 25% of its capacity.
+And if we consider also a low usage of the disk and the network, the VM may be used at less than 10% of its capacity.

+Requiring 8 cores in the previous example may be a bad decission of the user who requested the VM.
+But maybe the user had no choice if the application needed an amount of memory that is not available for flavors with less than 8 cores.
+In such case, the user was somehow forced to use a VM with 8 cores.
+So the VM should not be penalized for this.

+At the end, strictly speaking, the VM was using 25% of its capacity... _but it is used_.
+Maybe the sysadmin should create a new flavor with less cores and suggest the user to resize the VM to use it.
+But the VM should not be a candidate to be powered off.

+`osidle` enables to evaluate the CPU usage considering that the VM has a different number of cores.
+So, depending on the level of analysis, the actual number of cores will be considered as if the VM had a different number of cores:
+- `hard` level: the number of cores is considered as if the VM had the same number of cores as the flavor it was created with.
+- `medium` level: the number of cores is considered as if the VM had the number of cores that matches the amount of CPU requested by the VM in the period of analysis.
+For example, if the VM had a flavor with 8 cores, and the VM requested a CPU of 2.5, the number of cores will be considered as if the VM had 3 cores.
+- `soft` and `softer` levels: the number of cores is considered as if the VM had 1 single core.
+So that an aggregated amount of usage of the CPU of more than 100% will be considered as a full usage of the VM.

+### Evaluating the disk and the network usage
+Evaluating this kind of resources is more complex than the CPU.
+While evaluating the CPU had the approach of evaluating the percentage of CPU used, evaluating the disk and the network usage had to consider the amount of data that was transferred and not the percentage of usage of these resources.

+Let's focus on the disk, but the analysis is the same for the network.

+`osidle` considers a data rate for the disk (reading and writting), and establishes a threshold that would mean that the VM is "very used" (i.e. the maximum score of disk usage).

+The problem is that a VM may use a lot of disk in a second, just because the disk is very fast.
+If the disk was slow, it would be also considered as "very used" for a longer time.
+Then the second VM is being rewarded for its usage of the disk, but not for being used for a longer time.
+And it happens because of saturation of the threshold.

+`osidle` tries to mitigate this kind of unfairness by applying a filter to the transference of data, so that excess of disk usage over the saturation threshold is considered for the next period of analysis in a fraction (called `epsilon` during this document).

+## Using `osidle` to re-think the flavors

+TBD